Esri/maps-app-ios/README.md

 4. Improve documentation

 ## MDTOC
-Generation of this and other documents' table of contents in this repository was performed using the [MDTOC package for Atom](https://atom.io/packages/atom-mdtoc).
+Generating table of contents for documents in this repository was performed using the [MDTOC package for Atom](https://atom.io/packages/atom-mdtoc).

 ## Licensing
 Copyright 2017 Esri